“God, how I ricochet between certainties and doubts” – Sylvia Plath

 What is a no, if I long to say yes?

-The answer is all that I am.
-The answer is in my story – the sum of my doubts, my hopes, my fears, my shadows, the tentative light that plays on the last shimmering autumn leaves, my failures and occasional insignificant gains.
-The answer is in Christ’s acceptance, in the darkness of faith, in the stained glass window that refracts Divine Light, the shards of God which have pierced me throughout my life, and in the musty rooms I have kept closed against Him.
-Perhaps my answer is in the space between the yes and the no, in the aporia – the irresolvable contradiction, the ineffable.
-Is it the desire for consonance that resists the very intrusion of the question?
+The answer, however vague or evasive this may seem, is, in some mysterious way, to be found in all that I am.
+The answer is in my story, in the collage of my life – the sum of my doubts, my hopes, my fears, my shadows, the tentative light that plays on the last shimmering autumn leaves, my failures and occasional insignificant gains, my scattered contradictions.
+The answer, if there is an answer, lies surely in Christ’s acceptance, in the darkness of faith, in the stained glass window that refracts Divine Light, the shards of God which have pierced me throughout my life, and in the musty rooms I have kept closed against Him.
+Perhaps my answer is in the space between the yes and the no.

-The answer can never be some mere abstraction, some detached “yes” or “no“.
+For me, my “answer” can never be a word, some detached “yes” or “no“.

 Metanoia (Ancient Greek):